bagustris/disertasi-ser/s3_note.md

 ---
 2019-11-28:
-- Converation: a balance between speaking and listening.
+- Conversation: a balance between speaking and listening.
 - Pay attention on conversation!
 - 10 tips on conversation: don't multitask, don't pontificate, use open-ended question, go with the flow, if you don't know say you don't know, don't equate your experience with theirs, try not to repeat, stay out the weeds (focus), listen, be brief.